UMMS-Biocore/dolphinnext/docs/dolphinNext/pipeline.rst

 Copying and Revisions
 =====================

-It is always allowed to create a copy of your pipele by clicking "Copy Pipeline" button just to the right of the pipeline name box and buttons.
-When your pipeline is set to public or it has been used by other group members, it is not allow to make changes on same revision.
-Instead, new revision of the pipeline can be created and changes could be done on this revision.
+To make changes, new trials, improvements on your or other people's pipelines, it is always allowed to create a copy of the pipeline by clicking "Copy Pipeline" button just to the right of the name box and buttons.
+When your pipeline is set to public or it has been used by other group members, it is not allow to make changes on the same revision.
+Instead, new revision of the pipeline can be created and changes could be done on this new revision.